Twists of Pl\"ucker coordinates as dimer partition functions: Relationship to the BFZ-twist

 \section{Relationship to the BFZ-twist}

 Our aim in this section is to the explain the relationship between the twist discussed in Section~\ref{s:twist} and the BFZ-twist map~\cite{BFZ96, BZ97}.
+We consider the quotient map from $SL_n(\mathbb{C})$ to the Grassmannian, restricted to the appropriate unipotent cell.
+The image of this map is the open positroid variety $\Gr_{k,n-k}^*$, and we give an explicit inverse from $\Gr_{k,n-k}^*$ to the unipotent cell (Theorem~\ref{t:inverse}).
+This allows us to give a formula (Proposition~\ref{p:relationship}) relating the twist defined in Section~\ref{s:twist} and the BFZ-twist.

 Let $G=\text{SL}_n(\mathbb{C})$, and let $N$ denote the unipotent group of all complex $n\times n$ unipotent matrices in $G$.
-The BFZ-\emph{twist} is a regular automorphism defined on a stratum of $N$ known as a \emph{unipotent cell}.
-For each permutation $w\in S_n$, we shall write $w$ for the corresponding permutation matrix in $G$.
+The BFZ-\emph{twist} is a regular automorphism defined on a stratum of $N$ known as a \emph{unipotent cell}, defined as follows.